Narven/rustwannabe/src/015-functions.md

 { true }
 ```

-> At the time of the writting of this book (2022), named arguments dont exist in functions.
+> At the time of the writing of this book (2022), named arguments don't exist in functions.

 {pagebreak}